AlexanderSenf/ShortReadMaskedMatchServer/README.md

 # Issues

-The preferred Docker base image `openjdk:jre-alpine` procudes a Docker image of size 90MB, but causes an error when loading the BWI index file.
+(1) The preferred Docker base image `openjdk:jre-alpine` procudes a Docker image of size 90MB, but causes an error when loading the BWI index file.
 The remeby was to switch to the standard `openjdk:8` image, but now the Docker image is 631MB.

+(2) Maven build doesn't work on JDK9 at the moment.